Table of Contents Search for printer HOME

 <= Other gases

 Airplane flights were easy to count, but it was hard to know just what kinds of stuff was actually getting into the air in different regions around the globe.
 From the 1990s onward expeditions were mounted to measure both aerosols and clouds in far-flung regions.
-(A satellite named GLORY was built to monitor aerosols globally, but in 2011 it was destroyed when its launch vehicle failed and crashed.)
-Meanwhile different computer models still gave substantially different results.
+(A satellite named GLORY was built to monitor aerosols globally, but in Meanwhile different computer models still gave substantially different results.
 If some issues were settled, new puzzles appeared in theoretical papers or field studies to provoke new controversies and worries.

 =>Models (GCMs)

 For example, in 2008 Ramanathan's group showed that black carbon aerosols had a much stronger warming effect than earlier calculations had estimated.
-Among other things, the calculations had not accounted for the combined effects of black carbon with sulfate aerosols.
-A massive study published in 2013 went even further, asserting that black carbon was second only to CO2 (that is, slightly ahead of methane) in promoting global warming.
-Policies to reduce these sooty emissions, everywhere from European diesel automobiles to East Asian cooking fires, would greatly benefit public health as well as delay global warming.
+Among other things, the calculations had not accounted for the combined effects of black carbon interacting with sulfate aerosols.
+A massive study published in 2013 went even further, asserting that in promoting global warming, black carbon was slightly ahead of methane gas, second only to CO2.
+Policies to reduce these sooty emissions, everywhere from European diesel automobiles to East Asian cooking fires, would greatly benefit public health along with delaying global warming.
 On the other hand, some sources of soot, like burning off farm stubble, also produced aerosols that reflected sunlight and cooled the planet.
 Estimates of the influence of black carbon were controversial and researchers continued to struggle with the complexities of clouds and smog.
 In any case black carbon fell out of the atmosphere in a week or so, whereas greenhouse gases would linger for centuries(96*)

 =>Models (GCMs)